victor1600/DoneWithIt/notes/Reusables.md

 > What should happen when an user taps the item, should be decided by the consumer of the reusable.

+- We will render the space between image and title and subtitle only if an image is sent

+> We validate if a prop is being sent or not and act differently based on that.

+We put the imageComponent that is being set between braces so if its undefined it doesnt render.

+We wrap subtitle between braces, so if hasnt been supplied, the title centers next to the icon

 ### Handling swipes

 Install: `expo install react-native-gesture-handler`